 - 8.1.
-Within [] of the date of signature of this Agreement, the Company shall submit to Yeda a Development Program for the development of Products (such Development Program, as approved by Yeda, "the Initial Development Program"). - 8.2.
-The Company undertakes, [] to take all necessary steps to develop and commercialise the Products and, without derogating from the generality of the foregoing, to use its best efforts to expedite the commencement of the commercial sale of the Products.
-For - [] Omitted pursuant to a confidential treatment request.
-The confidential portion has been filed separately with the Securities and Exchange Commission.

-such purpose and without derogating from the generality of the aforegoing, the Company shall carry out and/or have a third party carry out on its behalf the performance of the trials, tests and other works and activities detailed in the Initial Development Program and in all further Development Programs (if any) submitted pursuant to clause 8.5 below, in accordance with the respective timetables included therein.
+Within [\\\] of the date of signature of this Agreement, the Company shall submit to Yeda a Development Program for the development of Products (such Development Program, as approved by Yeda, "the Initial Development Program"). - 8.2.
+The Company undertakes, [\\\] to take all necessary steps to develop and commercialise the Products and, without derogating from the generality of the foregoing, to use its best efforts to expedite the commencement of the commercial sale of the Products.
+For such purpose and without derogating from the generality of the aforegoing, the Company shall carry out and/or have a third party carry out on its behalf the performance of the trials, tests and other works and activities detailed in the Initial Development Program and in all further Development Programs (if any) submitted pursuant to clause 8.5 below, in accordance with the respective timetables included therein.
 The Company further undertakes to continue with commercialisation of the Products diligently throughout the period of the Licence.
 Without prejudice to the foregoing, the Company undertakes to comply with all the requirements of the Magneton Approval, including that it will perform all development activities necessary in order to meet any milestones set out therein.